miko3k/hardcode/README.md

 *TODO: support getter/setters as well*

+## Project structure

+Everything has maven group id of `org.deletethis.hardcode`.

+There are following artifacts:

+* `hardcode-annotations` - very simple library with essential annotations - to be used as runtime dependency
+* `hardcode` - main library, should not be used during runtime
+* `hardcode-guava` - support for several [Guava][1] types
+* `testing-utilities` - not very interesting to public, makes writing unit tests easier

 ## Features
 - can split an object data into multiple functions, to work around the 64k method size limit